dmitrypol/dmitrypol.github.io/_drafts/roles_permissions.md

 end
 {% endhighlight %}

 Your models may look like this.
-I am using [Mongoid](https://github.com/mongodb/mongoid) but the same design would work with ActiveRecord.
+We are using [Mongoid](https://github.com/mongodb/mongoid) but the same design would work with ActiveRecord.
 {% highlight ruby %}
 class User
   belongs_to :client